fbertran/formalisms/README.md

 automaton.edges    [refines] [#automaton.edges    [refines] + 1] = _.transitions
 ```

-Updating `graph` does not really impact it: in fact we update the `graph`
+Updating `vertices` and `edges` does not really impact the `graph` formalism:
-data within the `automaton` layer!
-This also means that if `graph` is used in
+we update the `graph` data within the `automaton` layer.
+This also means that if `graph` is used in several parts of our formalism,
-several parts of our formalism, other uses will not be affected.
+other uses will not be affected.

 We could also have created a more traditional alias as below.
 However, it is not the preferred solution, because its lacks extensibility.